 HB 2160 Promoting community and transit-oriented housing development.
 These bills would make a number of changes to regulatory requirements to facilitate more development of multifamily housing near transit facilities.
 This bill passed the House with a vote of 56 to 40.
-It had a public hearing in the Senate Local Government, Land Use and Tribal Affairs Committee on February 15 and is scheduled for executive session on February 20.
+It is scheduled for public hearing in the Senate Ways & Means Committee on Saturday, February 24.

 HB 2270 Creating a Washington state department of housing.
 This bill, which has 48 cosponsors, would direct the Office of Financial Management to contract for a study to help facilitate the transition of state housing programs to a new state agency and identify gaps in current state housing programs.
 This would recognize the importance of housing in this period when it is so limited.
-This bill passed the House with a vote of 53 to 39 and passed the Senate Housing Committee on February 16.
+This bill passed the House with a vote of 53 to 39.
+It had a public hearing in the Senate Ways & Means Committee and must be passed from that committee by the end of the day on Monday, February 26.